 In my full-time profession I tend to wear many hats.
 I’ve been employed for 20 years in law enforcement and the field of criminal justice.
 I have worked street patrol, as a detective, and served in supervisory positions.
 One of my most challenging but rewarding assignments was working as a detective in the Yakima County Sheriff's office special assault unit where I spent five years.
 I was afforded the opportunity to interact with individuals from grade school aged children to older adults.
 I conducted forensic based interviews which focused on special matters where certain types of physical and mental trauma were involved.
 Often, I followed-up on these discussions, spoke with the person who caused the trauma, and took necessary steps to hold them accountable.

 Some of my educational history includes an AA from Yakima Valley College in Washington State where I studied Criminal Justice.
-I attended Northwest Christian University finished with a BA in Interdisciplinary Studies with expanded focuses in Criminal Justice, Communications, and Psychology.
+I attended Bushnell University finishing with a BA in Interdisciplinary Studies with expanded focuses in Criminal Justice, Communications, and Psychology.

 Later I pursued a graduate program focused on Adult Education and Training at Colorado State University, and I am currently engaged with a masters program in Criminology at Lamar University, TX.